tsdataclinic/newerhoods/README.md

 The application is live and available to use [here](https://data-clinic.shinyapps.io/newerhoods/)

-We invite [feedback](https://airtable.com/shr2sLGHHIiLY6BUC) on the tool and encourage users to contribute.
-To contact [Data Clinic](https://www.twosigma.com/about/data-clinic/) about NewerHoods, please email us at dataclinic@twosigma.com.

 ### Directory Structure

 `newerhoods/clean_data` contains just the cleaned/transformed data sets used directly by the Shiny App.